 There is a long tradition of outrageous satirical writing in Western literature.
 One need only flip through the pages of Chaucer, Cervantes, or Swift to find analog to the notorious and infamous writings of Rabelais.

 However, taken in another light, Pantagruel is an unparalleled satire of the new age.
-Filled with farting, puking, lechery, genitalia, diseases, excretions, and so on; and yet this ribaldry is also coupled with ceaseless allusions to the classics -Plato, Aristotle, Plutarch, Virgil and so on.
+Filled with farting, puking, lechery, genitalia jokes, diseases, excretions, and so on; and yet this ribaldry is also coupled with ceaseless allusions to the classics -Plato, Aristotle, Plutarch, Virgil and so on.
 Lowly things coupled with noble things.
-The obvious analog of the modern era is Cervantes’s Don Quixote, published some one hundred years later.
+The obvious parallel of the modern era is Cervantes’s Don Quixote, published about one hundred years later.
 In both texts we discover the absurd (“absurdity” comes from the Latin for absurdius meaning inharmonious, or out of tune), or the frenzied, irrational comedy that is somehow made rational by the internal coherence of the text.
 It is a mock-epic.
 Like Don Quixote, Pantagruel was written as if to be a true history -the lecherous jokes appeal to the crowd, the more high-brow lore for the educated classes.
 The book has been called “grotesque realism” and even a “carnival.”
-However, while Don Quixote travels around the Spanish countryside as a madman in the real world, that is the modern world, devoid of dragons and enchantments, Pantagruel wanders into situation after situation with a limitless horizon of possibilities.
+However, while Don Quixote travels around the Spanish countryside as a madman in the modern world devoid of dragons and enchantments, Pantagruel wanders into situation after situation with a seemingly limitless horizon of chaotic possibilities.

 Why is Pantagruel laughable?
 The book is funny precisely because it makes no sense.
 It is a hurried history, as if Pantagruel was an illustrious or an important person accomplishing important things.
-He lacks wisdom.
-He is large and out of place, he is a physical anomaly, and he is continually placed into seemingly random situations where order is turned upside down into chaos.
+On the contrary, he lacks wisdom.
+He is large and out of place, he is a physical anomaly, and he is continually dropped into seemingly random situations wherein order is turned into chaos.
 His and Panurge’s presence brings disharmony wherever they go.
 In the grand scheme, the whole text is a parody of an ancient epic.
 On a smaller scale, everyone is laughing at the circus fun-house mirror clown-show of ridiculousness: the Catholic Church, the Bible, the Sorbonne, Parisian intellectuals, country folk, rich men, poor people, fat people, skinny people and so on.
 All people and everything are laughed at throughout the text.
 Indeed, the satire is a mirror to the reader.
 Who are we laughing at?
 Ourselves?
 The whole of Western culture, the highly esteemed tradition, the preservation of its knowledge, religion, and politics are all mocked.
 In this way Pantagruel, like the works of Aristophanes, are hardly innocent, or devoid of political significance.
 Rabelais, himself, was concerned with the particular prejudices of his time, thus needing to conceal his name.
-15th century France was a place of particular prejudices, like any time period.
+15th century France was a place of particular prejudices.
 As such, a bawdy and salacious satirist like Francois Rabelais was in need of a disguise, a cloak to hide his name from the church and the Sorbonne.
 He chose the name: Alcofribas Nasier, an anagram of Francois Rabelais.

 The original title of the first book of Pantagruel was as follows: Pantagruel, The horrifying and dreadful deeds and prowess of the most famous Pantagruel, king of the dipsodes son of the great Giant Gargantua.
 It was published in 1532.
 It spawned five sequels.
 Various editions exist, including an early edition from the 1530s in which Salel, a courtier of Francois I’s court, writes an introduction that refers to the author of Pantagruel as akin to Democritus, the ancient Greek pre-Socratic philosopher (the “atomist” as Bertrand Russell once referred to him, and elsewhere he is known as the “laughing philosopher.”)
 The introductory poem concludes with “long live all good Pantagruelists” -as if the text spawned some kind of religious cult.
 Perhaps we see later “Pantagruelist” writers in the figures of Arthur Rimbaud or Jack Kerouac and ‘The Beats.’